ButterSus/Kiwi/README.md

 - **Beginners:** Kiwi is very friendly for experimentation.
 It can describe any target that you want to do, no matter what is it.
 If there is no way to describe it you can always contact us.
-Also it provides you more simplified syntax compared with vanilla language for describing datapack.
+Also, it provides you more simplified syntax compared with vanilla language for describing datapack.

 - **Experts:** Kiwi implements a lot useful of libraries to speed up coding process.